 To be submitted during the month of October of the final year.
 The student is later required to review this study with a member of the staff.
+Text-books and Reference books:-

 The General Field:-Parkes and Kenwood; Rosenau; Park; Fitzgerald.

 Industrial Hygiene:-The Health of the Industrial Worker, Collis and Greenwood; Industrial Health, Hayhurst, Emery and Kober; Industrial Poisons in the United States, Hamilton.